how to monetize a blog in 2023

 Affiliate disclaimer: I sometimes link to products and services to help cover the costs of running this blog.
 There’s no extra cost to you – and I only recommend products that I’ve both used personally and think are awesome.
 Thanks for your support! ❤️

-If you already have a certain level of expertise in your field, selling coaching or consulting services is a natural next step.
+If you already have a certain level of expertise in your niche, selling coaching or consulting services is a natural next step.

 And the good news is, it’s really easy to get started.

-Simply set up a landing page on your blog that includes basic information about what you do, the benefits for your client, plus some method for interested clients to book a consultation session with you.
+Simply set up a landing page on your blog that includes basic information about what you do, the benefits for your client, plus a way for interested clients to book a consultation session with you.

-I like using Calendly for scheduling, integrated with Stripe so clients can book and pay in one simple process.
+I like using SavvyCal for scheduling, integrated with Stripe so clients can book and pay in one simple process.

 Once they’ve booked, the new appointment automatically shows up on your calendar.
 You can then deliver the session via Zoom video call.